MCUdude/MicroCore/README.md

 ## Pinout
-This diagram shows the pinout and the pheripherals of ATtiny13.
+This diagram shows the pinout and the peripherals of ATtiny13.
 The Arduino pinout is directly mapped to the port number to minimize code footprint.
 <b>Click to enlarge:</b>
 </br> </br>
 <img src="http://i.imgur.com/JsbguPV.jpg" width="800">